atlopes/calendar/datepicker.md

 The CalendarCalc classes are set in the `.Calendars` property of the target control, which must point to a Collection of CalendarCalc classes, keyed by some name that will allow their identification in a menu.

-For instance, to prepare a date picker with Jewish calendar, in addition to VFP's system calendar, place on the `Init()` of the target control,
+For instance, to prepare a date picker with Jewish calendar, in addition to VFP's system calendar, place on the `SetCalendars()` method of the target control,

 ```foxpro
 DO LOCFILE("hebrew-calendar.prg")